andreasdr/minitscript/README-Tools.md

 minitscripttranspiler test.tscript tsrc/test
 ```

-This will create a C++ header and definition file, in this case src/test.h and src/test.cpp, from test.tscript.
+This will create a C++ header and definition file, in this case tsrc/test.h and tsrc/test.cpp, from test.tscript.
+Note that the C++ class name of the transpilation unit is derived from tsrc/test, in this case "test".

 If you have extended MinitScript, you can also add the corresponding C++ MinitScript extension files like this: